-Last year, Meta requested a policy advisory opinion from the Board on the sharing of private residential addresses and images and the contexts in which this information may be published on Facebook and Instagram.
+Last year, Meta requested an advisory policy opinion from the Board on sharing private residential addresses and images and the contexts in which this information may be published on Facebook and Instagram.

-Meta noted that doxing can have negative real-world consequences, such as harassment or stalking.
+Meta noted that doxing could have negative real-world consequences, such as harassment or stalking.

 “The Board understands that the sharing of private residential addresses and images represents a potentially serious violation of the right to privacy both for people who use Facebook and Instagram, and those who do not,” it said in a statement.

 Once this information is shared, the harms that can result, such as doxing, are difficult to remedy.

 Harms resulting from doxing disproportionately affect groups such as women, children and LGBTQIA+ people, and can include emotional distress, loss of employment and even physical harm or death, – the Board stressed.